Civil Engineering Program Educational Objectives, Student Learning Outcomes, Enrollment and Graduation Data

 - Graduates incorporate considerations of economic, social context, community need, environmental, public safety and sustainability concerns, while conducting their engineering practice or practice in related fields.

-- Graduates demonstrate their commitment to life-long learning through a) seeking professional engineer licensure, b) pursuing graduate studies, or c) participating in professional development activities organized by professional societies, relevant organizations/institutions, or their employer.
+- Graduates demonstrate their commitment to life-long learning through a) seeking professional engineer licensure, b) pursuing graduate studies, and/or c) participating in professional development activities organized by professional societies, relevant organizations/institutions, or their employer.

 Student Learning Outcomes

 All program graduates must demonstrate that they have:

 - an ability to apply knowledge of mathematics, science, and engineering

 - an ability to design and conduct experiments, as well as to analyze and interpret data